bhuh12/vue-router-tab/docs/guide/advanced/page-leave.md

     if (confirm(msg)) {
       resolve()
     } else {
-      reject('拒绝了页面离开')
+      reject('Refuse to leave the page')
     }

     /*
     // The confirm component of Element is used here
-    // You need to configure closeOnHashChange to false to avoid the route switching causing the confirmation box to close this.$confirm(msg, 'prompt', { closeOnHashChange: false })
+    // You need to configure closeOnHashChange to false
+    // to avoid the route switching causing the confirmation box to close this.$confirm(msg, 'prompt', { closeOnHashChange: false })
       .then(resolve)
       .catch(reject)